Landman (TV series): Development

 In February 2022, Paramount+ ordered a television series inspired by the podcast Boomtown titled Landman from screenwriter Taylor Sheridan.
 Billy Bob Thornton stars in the series.
 In May 2023, Jacob Lofland, Ali Larter, and Michelle Randolph joined the series.
 In January 2024, Kayla Wallace, James Jordan, Mark Collie, and Paulina Chávez joined the series as series regulars.
 In February 2024, it was reported that Jon Hamm joined the series.
 In April 2024, it was reported that Octavio Rodriguez and J. R. Villarreal joined the series as recurring characters.

 In May 2024, it was confirmed by Demi Moore that a second season was planned, with production set to commence in early 2025.
 In March 2025, Paramount+ renewed the series for a second season.

 In April 2025, it was announced that Sam Elliott joined the cast as a series regular for the second season.
 In June 2025, it was reported that Stefania Spampinato was cast in a recurring role for the second season.

+In December 2025, Paramount+ renewed the series for a third season.

 Filming

 Filming started in and around Fort Worth, Texas, in February 2024 and concluded in June 2024.
 Filming locations included the headquarters of the American Association of Professional Landmen, the national association that represents land professionals, as well as the Fort Worth Petroleum Club, Rivercrest Country Club, and Texas Christian University.

-Filming for the second season started in April 2025.
+Filming for the second season started in April 2025 and concluded in August 2025.
+Filming for the third season was scheduled to commence in May 2026, but was later delayed until August.

 Music

-Andrew Lockington who worked in Mayor of Kingstown & Lioness, has composed the music for the series, marking his third collaboration with the series' creator.
-UMG Nashville has released the series' soundtrack.
+Andrew Lockington, who worked in Mayor of Kingstown and Lioness, has composed the music for the series, marking his third collaboration with the series' creator.
+UMG Nashville has released the series' seasons 1 and 2 soundtracks.
+Some of the songs in the soundtrack albums were written by actors Billy Bob Thornton and Mark Collie.
+Music from Yellowstone actress/musician Lainey Wilson is used in season 2.